Running Glossary: Your Complete Guide To The Lingo Of Runners

 Tempo run

 A type of speedwork that helps your body to adapt to running faster for longer and builds mental resilience.
-It is run at consistent pace that elevates your heart rate, surpassing the intensity of a easy running pace like light jogging.
+It is run at a consistent pace that elevates your heart rate, surpassing the intensity of an easy running pace like light jogging.

 The pace of the tempo run is different for everyone based on their cardiovascular fitness level and perceived exertion, but as a guideline it should be comfortably difficult – able to be sustained for a period of time and with the expectation that you will feel fatigued.